scottzach1/Project-Beans/project_requirement/project-requirement.md

 The avionics package will be required to facilitate the retrevial of GPS cordinates.
 This GPS data must be accurate to within 5 meters, and will be passed to the radio antenna unit for broadcast to the base station.
 This will be used to help locate the rocket after a successful launch.
 The GPS unit will also log all of its outputs the SD card.

-**Suggested steps to make progress here:**

-At the current time, we can discuss and outline possible requirements of each of these individual components.
-This will include discussing things such as reliability, usability, and system lifespan.

-**Original Instructions**<br>

->See 9.5.10. for most systems this will be around one page.

 ### 3.2 Functions (can start)

 #### Summary: